 Two Rivers, Wisconsin - Home of the invention of the Ice Cream Sundae.

-its location at the confluence of the Mishicot and Neshota rivers (now known as the East Twin and West Twin Rivers, respectively).
+Two Rivers is a city in Manitowoc County, Wisconsin located on the shores of Lake Michigan.
+A post office called Two Rivers has been in operation since 1848.
+The city was named from its location at the confluence of the Mishicot and Neshota rivers (now known as the East Twin and West Twin Rivers, respectively).

 The Point Beach State Park is just north of Two Rivers on the shores of Lake Michigan.